Divine Pause

 What do we learn about ourselves in the time outs?

-On Sunday, September 8th, flying back to Florida from an event in DC, just as my plane was about to hit the runway in Fort Lauderdale, the flight lifted back into the air, climbing beyond 10,000 feet.
+On Sunday, September 8th, flying back to Florida from an event in DC, just as my plane was about to hit the runway in Fort Lauderdale, golden twilight illuminating the plane, we lifted back into the air, climbing beyond 10,000 feet.
 There was silence as passengers looked at one another, a blend of alarm and confusion, waiting for the pilot to speak.
 The passenger in the seat next to me murmured, “You’ve got to be kidding me.”
 Finally, the pilot’s voice rang through intercom, informing us there was a wind gust, and he had decided not to chance the landing.
 My weather app showed that Fort Lauderdale was in the 80’s with little to no wind.

 On our personal TV’s, we watched the flight map as the plane soared towards Miami and eventually about faced, heading back towards Fort Lauderdale.
 I breathed deeply and intentionally, trying to still my racing heart.
 Thirty long minutes later, we landed in Fort Lauderdale.
 Being so close to 9/11, the incident resurfaced anxiety I hadn’t experienced in a long time.
 It was a reminder that life didn’t adhere to my schedule and that I was the one along for the ride.
 As we deplaned, grateful and relieved, I vowed to get off autopilot and into the now.